webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

   - SD-WAN replaces hub and spoke type designs with more efficient, but still secure with automation and orchestration(software-defined networking (SDN)).
 Each site has a SD-WAN capable router, gateway, or VPN app.
 - **Multiprotocol label switching (MPLS)**
   - WAN providers offer MPLS to establish private links(VPN) with guaranteed service levels.
-  - **Label Edge Router (LER)**: connects network to internet.
+  - Label Edge Router (LER): connects network to internet.
 Shim's/Pop's a label in header.
 At each edge.
-  - **Label Switch Router (LSR)**: reads header shim and routes packets to next LSR.
+  - Label Switch Router (LSR): reads header shim and routes packets to next LSR.
-  - **Label Switch Path (LSP)**: shim in header tells LSR where packet is going.
+  - Label Switch Path (LSP): shim in header tells LSR where packet is going.
 - **Generic Routing Encapsulation (GRE)**: encapsulates any type of packet for routing.
   - Tunnel is created between two routers.
 IPv6 over IPv4 network. packets larger than MTU(1500 bytes) are fragmented.
-  - used with IPSec to create a secure VPN tunnel.
-Point-to-Point
+  - used with IPSec to create a secure Point-to-Point VPN tunnel.
 - **Multipoint Generic Routing Encapsulation (mGRE)**
   - Tunnel is created between more than two routers.
 Point-to-Multipoint.
   - Used extensively for Dynamic Multipoint VPN (DMVPN).
     - DMVPN creates dynamic links between routers without having to be pre-configured.
 - **Service-related entry point**
   - **Demarcation point (demarc)**
-    - point where internet company(PTSN) ends and customer private network begins(house, business).
+    - point where internet company(PSTN) ends and customer private network begins(house, business).
     - if problem on CPE (customer premises equipment) you are responsible.
   - **Smartjack**
-    - NIU Network interface unit: specialized equipment that internet provider can remote troubleshoot network problems. built-in diagnostics.
+    - NIU Network interface unit: specialized equipment at the demarc point that internet provider can remote troubleshoot network problems. built-in diagnostics.
 - **Virtual network concepts**
   - **vSwitch**
     - Software-based network switches that operate within virtualized environments.